Double Asteroid Redirection Test: Effect of the impact on Dimorphos and Didymos

 The spacecraft hit Dimorphos in the direction opposite to the asteroid's motion.
 Following the impact, the instantaneous orbital speed of Dimorphos therefore dropped slightly, which reduced the radius of its orbit around Didymos.
 The trajectory of Didymos was also modified, but in inverse proportion to the ratio of its mass to the much lower mass of Dimorphos and therefore not much.
 The actual velocity change and orbital shift depended on the topography and composition of the surface, among other things.
 The contribution of the recoil momentum from the impact ejecta produces a poorly predictable "momentum enhancement" effect.
 Before the impact, the momentum transferred by DART to the largest remaining fragment of the asteroid was estimated as up to 3–5 times the incident momentum, depending on how much and how fast material would be ejected from the impact crater.
 Obtaining accurate measurements of that effect was one of the mission's main goals and will help refine models of future impacts on asteroids.

+Scientists later determined that the impact also slightly changed the orbit of the asteroid pair around the Sun--the first time human action measurably had such an effect on a celestial body.
+The orbital speed increased by about two inches an hour from the pre-impact speed of 76000 mph.
+Amateur astronomers in several countries contributed data by precisely measuring the pair's occultation of background stars along their orbit after impact.
+Scientists also used radio telescope data about the pair obtained before and after impact.
+According to a study author, even such a tiny orbital change might prevent a catastrophic asteroid collision with Earth.

 The DART impact excavated surface/subsurface materials of Dimorphos, leading to the formation of a crater and/or some magnitude of reshaping (i.e., shape change without significant mass loss).
 Some of the ejecta may eventually hit Didymos's surface.
 If the kinetic energy delivered to its surface was high enough, reshaping may have also occurred in Didymos, given its near-rotational-breakup spin rate.
 Reshaping on either body would have modified their mutual gravitational field, leading to a reshaping-induced orbital period change, in addition to the impact-induced orbital period change.
 If left unaccounted for, this could later have led to an erroneous interpretation of the effect of the kinetic deflection technique.